Xavier University of Louisiana: Center for Equity, Justice, and the Human Spirit

 In 2018, David Robinson-Morris founded the university's Center for Equity, Justice, and the Human Spirit (CEJHS), a social justice hub and a space for scholarly research and community-driven systems change.

 The first of its kind at an HBCU, the center's focus is to shift oppressive policies and practices in education, criminal justice, and environmental sustainability.
 The Center aims to honor the faith and principles of XULA's foundress, St. Katharine, and benefits from a planning grant from the W. K. Kellogg Foundation.

 Robinson-Morris departed the university in December 2020, saying that he was overworked, undervalued, and that his concerns about the university's administrative issues were not being fully heard and addressed.
 Cirecie Olatunji was appointed the new director in 2022.

 Campus life

 S.B.S.
 Sisters

-The Sisters of the Blessed Sacrament remain a presence on campus, providing much-needed staffing and some financial assistance, but today Xavier is governed by a Board of Trustees.
+With the passing of Sr. Dr. Mary Ann Stachow, S.B.S. in February 2024, there are no longer any Sisters of the Blessed Sacrament remaining as teaching faculty on Xavier's campus.
+And, with Sr. Nathalee Bryant, S.B.S., departing St. Katharine Drexel Prep and returning to Philadelphia in August 2025, there are no longer any Sisters of the Blessed Sacrament remaining in New Orleans.
+For the first time in Xavier's history there are no S.B.S. represented in the daily operations of the University.
+Regardless, three members of the Sisters of the Blessed Sacrament still serve on Xavier's board of trustees.